Rafe-code/qaoa_err_invest/README.md

 - Channel |00⟩ was detected less often than expected, showing leakage out of this channel.
 - Channel |10⟩ showed evidence of both under- and over-detection.

-Channels |00⟩ and |10⟩ exhibited potential relationships between rotation angle and fidelity:
+Channels |00⟩ and |10⟩ exhibited potential relationships between rotation angle and error rate:

 - These channels displayed mirrored responses around x = 0.5π.
 - Channel |00⟩ has a high error rate over the 0π to 0.6π range, peaking near 0.2π, and a low error rate over the 0.6π to 1.0π range.
 - Channel |10⟩ has a high error rate over the 0.6π to 1.0π range, peaking near 0.8π, and a low error rate over the 0.0π to 0.6π range.

-The lack of strong evidence for a relationship between angle and fidelity in [Figure 5](#fig-4) suggests that angle offsets are unlikely to minimize overall error rates.
+The lack of strong evidence for a relationship between angle and error rate in [Figure 5](#fig-4) suggests that angle offsets are unlikely to minimize overall error rates.
 Furthermore, due to the mirrored responses, improvements to the |00⟩ channel's error rate would likely be offset by deteriorations in the |10⟩ channel, and vice versa.

 ### Rx Gate